-Host: Hello and welcome to the Lifelong Wellness podcast where we talk to wellness professionals from so many walks of life from around the world and get their insight to living healthier.
+Host: Hello and welcome to the Lifelong Wellness podcast where we talk to wellness professionals from so many walks of life from around the world and get their insight into living healthier.
 I’m your host, Wes Malik.
-Our guest today is Liam McClintock who is passionate about bringing a scientific meditation approach to a wider Western audience and thus, he found it FitMind which gives guided meditation training on the FitMind app and also provides workshops at Fortune 500 companies, addiction center schools and government offices.
+Our guest today is Liam McClintock who is passionate about bringing a scientific meditation approach to a wider Western audience and thus, he found it FitMind which gives guided meditation training on the FitMind app and also provides workshops at Fortune 500 companies, addiction center schools, and government offices.
 We've all been told at one point that meditation is great for us and to find out more, let's talk to Liam.
 Alright, Liam, welcome to the Lifelong Wellness podcast.
 How are you doing?

 Liam: It’s great to be here.
 I’m doing well.